 - a.
 Protect the independence of public media institutions by removing the discretionary powers of the Secretary of State over funding, quotas, regulatory frameworks and appointments. - b.
 Create new mechanisms for direct public participation in programme making, public funding allocations and editorial oversight of PSBs' output. - c.
 Establish national and regional governance boards for the BBC, Channel 4 and S4C to represent audiences' needs and interests, including directly elected members and PSM worker representation. - d.
-Commence Section 40 of the Crime and Courts Act, and introduce new measures (such as a statutory right of reply) to enhance independent self-regulation of the press.
+Commence Section 40 of the Crime and Courts Act, and introduce new measures (such as a statutory right of reply) to incentivize publishers to join a recognised independent self-regulator for the press.